 The history of Pathways College begins in 2015.
 During that time, a decision was made to create a college for non-traditional students who were less likely to attend a more traditional post-secondary institution primarily due to accessibility and/or cost.
-The mission of Pathways College is to provide pathways for students to realize their dreams of obtaining a college education and become contributing members of society by breaking the cycle of economic dependency.
+The mission of Pathways College is to provide opportunities for students to realize their dreams by removing financial barriers in attaining a college education.
+The faculty and staff are dedicated to instilling the core themes in the students through a challenging, innovative, and rigorous curriculum.
 Pathways College offers an affordable and accessible program that includes a challenging, innovative, and rigorous curriculum designed to prepare students to compete in a global market.
 "Affordable and Accessible" is Pathways College's motto.

-Pathways College received approval to operate from the Bureau of Private Postsecondary Education (BPPE) in November 2016, offering two bachelor degree programs - Business Administration and Liberal Studies.
+Pathways College received approval to operate from the Bureau of Private Postsecondary Education (BPPE) in November 2016, offering two bachelor's degree programs - Business Administration and Liberal Studies.
 In January 2017, the college began its first cohort of students, some of whom are first-time-full-time students and some of whom are transfer students.
-All courses are delivered in an online format within a trimester timeframe (two eight-week terms per trimester).
-Students typically enroll in two courses each term.
-Offering three trimesters (six eight-week terms) per year allows full-time students the opportunity to complete their bachelor's degree program in three years and four months.

 Faculty members have been involved in course and program development and design from the beginning.
-The Faculty Advisory Council was formally established in August 2018, and maintains oversight of the programs and curriculum.
+The Faculty Advisory Council was formally established in August 2018 and maintains oversight of the programs and curriculum.
 The input and guidance from the faculty members is critical to the development and the currency of the academic programs that Pathways College offers.

 Pathways College was granted Initial Accreditation as of June 1, 2021 for a term of six years.
-The College has applied to the Department of Education to offer Title IV funding to help students in paying for their education through Pell and other Grants.
+The College has applied to the U.S. Department of Education to offer Title IV funding to help students in paying for their education through the Federal Pell Grant programs and other federal grants.